Are you creating hurdles preventing website visitors from taking the actions you would love to take?

 Grab this special new freebie that will be free until August 1, 2021, and then go to my shop.

 What is The Action You Want Web Visitors To Take?

-Now onto the hurdles, shall we.
-I just got interviewed by Nphoto, and Eugene asked me the hurdles preventing us from reaching our desired results with our website.
+Now onto the hurdles, shall we?
+I just got interviewed by Nphoto, and Eugene asked me about the hurdles preventing us from reaching our desired results with our website.
 As I answered, I thought to myself, wow, these are easy changes to make, so here we go.

 - Is it a web form fill?

 - Is it a sale?
 The initial session booking deposit

 - Is it a sign-up for a freebie?

 Now take a moment to think, am I guiding my web visitor towards this goal as best as possible?